 How to store baked bacon

-- You can also place cooled bacon in a resealable plastic bag.
+- Next place cooled bacon in a resealable plastic bag.

 Delicious Bacon Recipes:

 Easiest way to bake bacon in the oven

 - Preheat oven to 375°

 - Line a large baking sheet with parchment paper or aluminum foil.
 Lay bacon in a single layer onto baking sheet, making sure not to overlap.